-- Melt the remaining butter.
-Rub butter all over the turkey and under the skin.
+- Melt the butter and rub all over the turkey, including under the skin.
 Season generously all over with salt and pepper.
-Place turkey on top of the garlic and herbs in the pan.
+Place turkey on top of the garlic and herbs in the pan BREAST-SIDE DOWN.
 Drizzle with the remaining oil.

 - Roast uncovered for 30 minutes for a small turkey under 13 pounds (6 1/2 kg), or 45 minutes for a larger turkey over 14 pounds (7 kg plus).

-- Turn turkey over to be breast-side up.
-Using the reserved herb butter, use a spoon to spread it over the top of your turkey for extra flavour (the turkey will be hot and the butter will melt nicely over the skin).
+- Using the reserved herb butter, use a spoon to spread half of it over the top of your turkey with a spoon or brush (be careful, the turkey will be hot and the butter will melt nicely over the skin).
 Pour any remaining juices over your turkey.

-- For extra crispy skin, broil for a further 10-15 minutes, keeping your eye on it so it doesn't burn, until the skin is crispy and golden browned all over.
+- For extra crispy skin, broil (or grill) in the last 5-10 minutes, keeping your eye on it so it doesn't burn, until the skin is crispy and golden browned all over.